elotroalex/record/_editions/sdw-diplomatic.md

    pagination.
 To access the facsimile for each page, click on the relevant page number.
    [?Uncertain] readings are indicated in brackets with a question mark.
 To reduce the complex material evidence for revisions to <span style="color:#288828;font-style: italic;">additions</span> in green and italics, and <span style="color:#AA3232;">deletions</span> in red is of course nonsense, but I figured it would make the diplomatic more readable.
+   Hanging indentation indicates the line continues from above.
 </p>